 There are also safety concerns.
 Some PGRs are found to have the ingredients daminozide and paclobutrazol, which are detected in many brand-name cannabis fertilizers.
 These chemicals have not been approved by any federal regulatory bodies for use on plants intended for human consumption.
 Daminozide has been designated by the EPA as a probable human carcinogen.
 It is also banned for use on all food crops.
 Likewise, paclobutrazol was listed as a probable toxin, after rat studies linked the chemical to liver damage.

 The safety concerns outlined above are precisely why cannabis growers need to determine whether a PGR is present in a sample, and if so, whether the ingredients include the aforementioned carcinogens.
-PGR testing is especially important for dispensaries that market their products as organic.
+PGR testing is especially important for producers that market their products as organic.

 Some of the other synthetic chemicals we test for include: cyfluthrin, bifenthrin, imazalil, myclobutanil, trifloxystrobin, and spiromesifen.
 We also test for compounds that are substantially similar, with only small deviations.
 Florida Governor Rick Scott signed legislation in July 2016 making it more difficult for PGR, pesticide, and herbicide makers to make small chemical changes to banned substances and pass them off as a different chemical.
 Our testing also detects for such substances.

-Modern Canna Science performs PGR testing using the latest analytical procedures.
+Modern Canna performs PGR testing using the latest analytical procedures.
 One such test is performed using a liquid chromatograph coupled to a tandem mass spectrometer.
 We may also test for plant growth regulators using a gas chromatograph coupled to an ion trap spectrometer.

 Plant Growth Hormone Testing